HagopB/twitter_scrap/README.md

 # Twitter scrap #

 ### What is this repository for?
-A python script for Twitter Search scraping based on an ([implementation provided by Tom Dickinson](https://github.com/tomkdickinson/Twitter-Search-API-Python)).
+A python script for Twitter Search scraping based on an [implementation provided by Tom Dickinson](https://github.com/tomkdickinson/Twitter-Search-API-Python).

 ### How do I get set up ?
 ##### Step by step: